cyberphone/cbor-everywhere/README.md

 rather than the actual CBOR binary code.
 Using diagnostic notation is an established method for *logging* CBOR data.

-Aided by a suitable parser, diagnostic notation also makes *configuration files* in CBOR fully comparable to JSON.
+Due to the support for *comments*, *hexadecimal numbers*, and multiple ways of specifying *binary data*, diagnostic notation is better suited for *configuration* and *test data files* than JSON.

 ## Support for Binary Data
 One of the more useful features of CBOR is the ability representing binary data